benidevo/weather-forcast-system/docs/PRD.md

 2. As a developer, I want clear documentation to efficiently implement API calls.
 3. As a developer, I want flexible data formats so I can parse information easily.

-### 5.3 Administrators

-1. As an administrator, I want to monitor system health to ensure service reliability.
-2. As an administrator, I want to update third-party API keys without service disruption.
-3. As an administrator, I want to configure caching policies to optimize performance.

 ## 5. Release Plan

 ### 5.1 MVP (Minimum Viable Product)

 - Current weather data for major cities
-- Basic 3-day forecast
 - Web interface with city search
 - Simple REST API for data retrieval
 - Core microservices infrastructure with basic resilience patterns